 - Mute your mic when not speaking (especially in larger sessions)

-- But turn off video if bandwidth is limited
+- Turn off video if bandwidth is limited

 - Make sure documents are circulated beforehand; screenshare documents so others can follow where you are